Managing approval workflows in Slack

 3) Build a Slack bot in a no-code tool

 Like #2 above, we could also use "no-code" tools (visual drag-and-drop programming and automation tools) to build our own approval Slack bot.
 For example, we could use an automation platform like Zapier or tray.io.
 We could create an automation flow that sends a message with approve and deny buttons, and then build two more flows: one to handle an approval and one to handle a denial.
 These latter two flows could close the loop and assign some tasks to someone in a task tracking tool once the decision is approved.
 Here's an article on how to build one of these bots in tray.io.

 Pros: Would give us approval buttons and trigger task assignment after we get an approval

 Cons: Can be pretty complicated, since we need to visually program several flows to make an approval work.
 Similar to writing custom code, we would need more work to support many different kinds of approvals.
 We'd also need to automate logging the decisions to a database or spreadsheet.

 4) Use a dedicated Slack approval tool like Wrangle

 Wrangle is built to be flexible, so you can use it for any approval or workflow you want to accomplish in Slack, from sales quoting to employee or customer onboarding.
-It's free to get started, so request access today.
+It's free to get started, so learn more and try it in your Slack workspace today.